spacelift-io/user-documentation/docs/vendors/terraform/infracost.md

 * Add the `infracost` label to the stack.
 * Add an `INFRACOST_API_KEY` [environment variable](../../concepts/configuration/environment.md) containing your Infracost API key.

-{% hint style="info" %}
+!!! info
     Creating a [context](../../concepts/configuration/context.md) for your Infracost API key means you can attach your key to any stacks that need to have Infracost enabled.
-{% endhint %}

 If Infracost has been configured successfully, you should see some messages during the initialization phase of your runs indicating that Infracost is enabled and that the environment variable has been found: